Munster Senior League (association football)

-The Munster Senior League is an association football league organised by the Munster Football Association.
-It organises seven divisions as well as various cup competitions.
-Its Senior Division is a third level division in the Republic of Ireland football league system.
+The Munster Senior League (MSL) is an association football league organised by the Munster Football Association.
+The league consists of three senior divisions and is responsible for a further six divisions as well as various cup competitions.
+Its Senior Division lies at the third level of the Republic of Ireland football league system.
 Munster Senior League teams also compete in the Munster Senior Cup, the FAI Cup, the FAI Intermediate Cup and the FAI Junior Cup.
 In recent seasons the winners of the Senior Division have qualified to play in the League of Ireland Cup.

-Despite using the Munster name in its title, the vast majority of its member clubs are based in County Cork.
+Despite including the word 'Munster' and referencing senior football in its title, as of 2024, the league is considered to be at intermediate level with all participating clubs based solely in County Cork.
 However, in the past it has included clubs from County Limerick, County Waterford, County Kerry and County Tipperary.

 History

 Early years

 The original Munster Football Association was founded in 1901 and it is believed that a Munster League was founded within a few years.
 The 1909–10 season saw six teams representing the Highland Light Infantry, the Royal Welch Fusiliers, the Durham Light Infantry, the Sherwood Foresters, the King's Regiment and Haulbowline all played in the Munster League First Division.
 A Munster Intermediate League featured the reserve teams of all these British Army regiments plus teams representing the Royal Engineers, the Royal Field Artillery and the Royal Army Service Corps.
 In the Munster Cup the Highland Light Infantry lost 1–0 to the Royal Welsh Fusiliers in the final played at Turner's Cross.
 Cahir Park F.C. was founded in 1910 and by 1912–13 they were the Munster Senior League second division champions.
 However these leagues were effectively disbanded during the First World War and Irish War of Independence era.